rpi-graduate-council/grad-wiki/README.md

 ## DISCLAIMER

 #### Under Construction
 This is an _ongoing, community-driven_ [RPI Graduate Council](RPI/Graduate%20Council/GC%20Overview.md) project, by grads for grads, aimed to share history and insights on how to navigate the world-renowned Rensselaer Polytechnic Institute, Troy, and beyond.
 If you notice something is amiss, it means no one has added it yet.
-Feel free to be the first to to do so -- [see here](CONTRIBUTE.md)!
+Feel free to be the first to do so -- [see here](CONTRIBUTE.md)!
 #### Errare Humanum Est (lat.)
 We do our best to fact-check all entries, but to err is human.
 Thus, _all information provided and advice given in this Wiki comes without any warranty, whatsoever_.
 Please double-check before taking action.